|Nutrition Facts (per serving)|

 Add the mint, tearing each leaf into smaller pieces, and muddle gently to release the herb's essence.

 Fill the glass with ice then sparkling water or soda.
+Add more honey syrup, if desired.
 Stir well to incorporate the lime and mint into the ice.

-Garnish with more lime wedges and a sprig of mint.
+Garnish with the reserved lime wedge and a sprig of mint.
 Serve and enjoy.

 - To make honey syrup, mix 2 or 3 parts of honey with 1 part of water, stirring until it's an even consistency.
 Thinning it out helps the honey mix better into cold drinks.